EIP-DeckedOut-Orga/eip-visual-editor-example-vite/README.md

 A complete example demonstrating how to integrate `@deckedout/visual-editor` into a Vite + React application.

+## 🌐 Live Demo

+The app is published at: [https://eip-visual-editor-example-vite--deckedout.replit.app/](https://eip-visual-editor-example-vite--deckedout.replit.app/)

 ## 🚀 Quick Start

 ### Prerequisites